 Solving the “When Can I Retire” Equation

-From a purely financial standpoint, the equation to solve to answer the “can I retire yet” question is: What is the probability that your expected retirement income along with your portfolio (and its growth) will support the spending needs and desires of you and any dependents?
+From a purely financial standpoint, the equation to solve to answer the “When can I retire?” question is: What is the probability that your expected retirement income along with your portfolio (and its growth) will support the spending needs and desires of you and any dependents?
 To solve most equations, you need to understand and apply the variables correctly, and this equation is no different.

 In this case, the variables are your timing (when you are hoping to retire), expected future income (outside of your portfolio), spending desire (required cash flow) and your portfolio characteristics (asset location, allocation, and risk tolerance).
 Not only do these variables form the pillars of your retirement plan, but they are also interdependent upon each other.
 To further complicate the equation, it is vital to understand the legal and regulatory hurdles that exist along the way.

 Ultimately, the decision of when to retire is woven into everything from your risk tolerance to tax and regulatory considerations.
 Your life expectancy and family history will play important roles as well.
 Somebody who does not expect to live quite as long may want to retire a little bit earlier, whereas somebody with a longer life expectancy will potentially need to consider the longer time horizon and potentially work a few years longer than “full retirement age.”
 It is also a highly emotional decision.

 Any of these topics could easily be their own standalone articles, but for now, we are going to address retirement timing quite broadly.
-Keep in mind these are general guidelines, and that you should consult your financial advisor for your specific situation.
+Keep in mind these are general guidelines and that you should consult your financial advisor for your specific situation.
 It is important to have a plan outlining your savings and distribution strategy.
-Not only will creating and following a plan give you a better chance of reaching your goals in retirement, but it will also help you understand your progress towards achieving those goals.
+Not only will creating and following a plan give you a better chance of reaching your goals in retirement, but it will also help you understand your progress toward achieving those goals.

 Understand the Variables